Fed sees rising bond yields, inflation expectations as a possible win

-(Reuters) - A recent rise in U.S. bond yields and market inflation expectations has bolstered Federal Reserve officials’ hopes that the central bank’s new monetary policy approach is taking hold and could be further buoyed if a Democratic-led Congress rolls out more spending.
+(Reuters) - A recent rise in U.S. bond yields and market inflation expectations have bolstered Federal Reserve officials’ hopes the central bank’s new monetary policy approach is taking hold and could be further buoyed if a Democratic-led Congress rolls out more spending.

 “I am encouraged to see the rise in market indicators of inflation expectations. ...
 That is what we are trying to support,” Richmond Federal President Thomas Barkin said on Thursday in an interview with Reuters.